 The investee fully owns intellectual property developed with GIF funding.
 However, in line with GIFs mission, such intellectual property must be used towards helping people in developing countries earning less than $5 PPP a day.
 For more information please see our Global Access and Intellectual Property Policy.

-GIF seeks to maximize the social impact of its investments in innovations by using disciplined methods to (i) forecast the impact of prospective investments and use this information to guide investment decisions, (ii) track project performance and impact during implementation, using real time information to adapt and adjust as necessary and (iii) evaluate investments after their completion to better understand how investments fared (and why), using this evidence to guide future GIF decisions; and inform decisions made by other development partners.
+GIF seeks to maximise the social impact of its investments in innovations by using disciplined methods to (i) forecast the impact of prospective investments and use this information to guide investment decisions, (ii) track project performance and impact during implementation, using real time information to adapt and adjust as necessary and (iii) evaluate investments after their completion to better understand how investments fared (and why), using this evidence to guide future GIF decisions; and inform decisions made by other development partners.
 Our Practical Impact (PI) approach provides a structured way of forecasting the long-term impacts of early-stage innovations.
 During project selection and diligence, GIF computes Practical Impact as:

 Breadth of impact X Depth of impact X Probability of success